HazyResearch/deepdive/doc/index.md

-DeepDive is a new type of data management system that enables one to tackle extraction, integration, and prediction problems in a single system, which allows users to rapidly construct sophisticated end-to-end data pipelines, such as, dark data BI systems.
+DeepDive is a new type of data management system that enables one to tackle extraction, integration, and prediction problems in a single system, enabling users to rapidly construct sophisticated end-to-end data pipelines, such as, dark data BI systems.
 By allowing users to build their system end-to-end, users focus on the portion of their system that most directly improves the quality of